thetwentyseven/obsidian/wp-content/plugins/woocommerce-gateway-paypal-express-checkout/readme.txt

 3. Checkout with PayPal directly from the Cart.

 == Changelog ==

+= 1.2.0 =
+* Fix - Prevent conflict with other gateways.
+* Fix - Compatibility with WooCommerce 3.0, including ensuring the customer address is saved correctly.

+= 1.1.3 =
+* Fix   - Guest users can checkout without giving shipping information when required.
+* Fix   - Modal popup not working properly.
+Changed to full page redirect with a hook to add back the modal/popup.
+* Tweak - Guest checkout is on by default.
+Should be turned off by using this filter: woocommerce_paypal_express_checkout_allow_guests.

 = 1.1.2 =
 * Fix - Make sure translations are loaded properly.